-The translations template has been re-developed so that you can upload your own relevant translations, whether it be for business slang, or a new language.
+The translations template has been added to the Vibe marketplace so that you can upload your own relevant translations, whether it be for business slang, or a new language.
 You may have seen this template in use already on your environment, as the Te Reo slide.
 The slide is populated randomly, from the data on the spreadsheet.

 If you have a graphic design team to help with backgrounds, you have a lot more options available to make the background suitable for your translations.

 If you are looking at an existing spreadsheet, you can generally get a feel for how this data is picked up in the slide.

 Specifically, the 'category' column helps to differentiate groups of words, but it also is relevant to the notes made in the second sheet, 'Phrases'.

 This section will only appear if there is a relevant phrase, from the matching category showing.

 As above, this is a section where you can add other details that are relevant to your translations, for example, on the Te Reo slide, we use this area to talk about customs and tradition.
 In the Acronyms slide we've used it to elaborate on definitions, and on the French template we have used it for proverbs.

 You can leave this section blank, if you choose not to add anything to the second tab, it will center the date/season content (see second image below).
 You can also have it apply to certain categories, so it will only show sometimes.

 This section is only relevant if you are translating a language.
 It will pull details based on the current date, and populate the matching translation.
 You can leave this blank as it dedicated to Calendar based Translations only.

 - Ensure that you have no 'curly' apostrophes in the content.
 They must be ' or ".
 This often happens if copying content from an editor.
 These can be tricky to differentiate, please see the example below.